philpax/philpax.github.io/content/blog/abusing-the-c-preprocessor/index.md

 #define ADD_A_B_4BIT_NUMBERS( n1, n2 ) ADD_A_B_4BIT( n1, n2 )
 ```

 And now: four-bit addition.
 Looks nasty?
 That's because it is.
-This macro spits out four bits, just like our `NUMBER_TO_BINARY` macros.
+This macro spits out four bits, just like our `c:NUMBER_TO_BINARY` macros.

-Each bit is the result of `FULL_ADD_OUT`; as there's no way to save the `FULL_ADD_CARRY` from each bit, we deal with this problem in a questionable manner: we manually nest the `FULL_ADD_CARRY` macros.
+Each bit is the result of `c:FULL_ADD_OUT`; as there's no way to save the `c:FULL_ADD_CARRY` from each bit, we deal with this problem in a questionable manner: we manually nest the `c:FULL_ADD_CARRY` macros.
 The last bit has no carry, so we set it to zero; the second-last bit has the carry from the last bit; the third-last bit has the carry from the second-last bit, which is itself defined in terms of the last bit's carry; and so on, until we reach the first bit.

 After unpacking, we can see that this is a rather simple process that results in the 4-bit addition of the numbers we pass in.
-We have to wrap `ADD_A_B_4BIT` in `ADD_A_B_4BIT_NUMBERS` so that macros that we pass in, such as the `NUMBER` macros, get converted to binary.
+We have to wrap `c:ADD_A_B_4BIT` in `c:ADD_A_B_4BIT_NUMBERS` so that macros that we pass in, such as the `c:NUMBER` macros, get converted to binary.
 Phew!

 # Testing